 The bed was comfy with good linen and a high-quality fitted mosquito net.
-Within the room, we had a sink, mirror and shower and a huge tank of filtered water.
+Within the room, we had a sink, mirror and shower and a huge tank of filtered water (be sure to bring your own refillable bottle - plastic is not our friend people!)
 Overall, it was clear that somebody had invested time, thought and good craftsmanship.
 We were also pleasantly surprised to find that the wi-fi stretched all the way to our room and was quicker than we've had in a number of other places in Ecuador.

 The only slight frustration was having a shared toilet meaning a quick trip down the stairs and along the path (you are provided with chamber pot if you have the desire to relief yourself that way!).
 However, we totally understand the reasons for this - Playa Escondida only has composting toilets.
 We had never used these before and were a little bit unsure of what to expect.
 However, we're happy to say that they were clean, easy to use and didn't smell (and they're actually one of the few toilets in Ecuador where you don't have to put the paper in a bin!).